cnorick/curse-of-strahd-notes/Locations/Village of Barovia.md

 	- She's in the guise of an old woman and has come from [[Old Bonegrinder]] to sell her pastries
 - She has a small variety of pies (they don't have to be meat.
 Just contain kid parts like ground up bones)
 	- Meat pies, maple nut pies, and a hearty pie with a potato base
+	- if asked the type of meat:
+		> Oh, Barovians use all kinds of meat.
+Especially since we've a dreadful lack of sunlight for good fruits and veggies.
+I myself prefer chicken, but there's also goat, deer, pig, and wolf meat depending on where you go.
+You'd think wolf meat would be more of delicacy, huh?
+Not here, deary!
+With Lord Strahd in charge there's more wolves in these woods than we know what to do with!
 - The pastries cost 1gp each